 A graduate of Columbia College, Lisa has taught improv with The Association for Applied and Therapeutic Humor, The National Alliance on Mental Illness, and Arlyn School for teens with Anxiety and Autism Spectrum Disorder.
 She has also created and directed performing arts summer camp programs with Play On, Northlight Theatre, Light Opera Works and the JCCs of Chicago.

 Chief Executive Officer

-Angela Nino is the Chief Executive Officer for Improv Therapy Group.
+Angela Nino (she/her/hers) is the Chief Executive Officer for Improv Therapy Group.
 She has an extensive background in teaching business leaders how to have difficult conversations.
 She is a veteran instructor in training workplace investigators to engage empathy, a technique that has influenced private enterprises, Fortune 500 companies and government agencies.

 She regularly leads applied improvisation groups for addiction and recovery treatment programs.
 Her techniques include the use of games, exercises and storytelling as a tool for building trust in a conversation.
 Angela is a graduate of the Second City Training Center improv program and has performed in several Second City Training Center shows.

-Jackie Scandinaro, LPC
+Jackie Scandinaro, LCPC